chimera-linux/cports/Packaging.md

 building a package requires another package to be already built are always wrong.
 Every package should be buildable with just a `bldroot` and an entirely empty repository (i.e. `cbuild` should be able to build the entire dependency tree at will).
-Sometimes this requires disabling tests.
+Sometimes this requires disabling tests in the template (via `!check`).
 It is a good idea that even test suites that cannot be run or are somehow broken and disabled by default are still set up.
-That ensures someone can either find a solution later, fix it, or at least be able to see which parts of the suite run successfully by forcing the test run.
+That ensures someone can either find a solution later, fix it, or at least be able to see which parts of the suite run successfully by forcing the test run (as `cbuild` has an option to bypass `!check`).

 The build environment takes care to minimize differences between possible hosts the builds may be run in.
 However, there may always be edge cases,